Exclusive: HSBC to axe senior managers in strategy shift - sources

 The bank’s target to cut costs and simplify its notoriously complicated management setup is expected to focus on slashing a large number of global managerial roles across all business units - from investment to commercial banking, the people said.

-The people spoke to Reuters on the condition of anonymity as they were not authorized by the bank to speak with the media.
+The people spoke to Reuters on the condition of anonymity as they were not authorised by the bank to speak with the media.

 HSBC has global managers looking after a wide variety of functions for most of the product lines within its business divisions.
 Those senior managers are backed by a string of administrative and other support staff.